ros2/design/articles/external_qos_file.md

 ### Rationale

-There are other options to handle a non fully specified qos profile:
+There are other options to handle a non fully specified QoS profile:

 - Reject those qos profiles, and force users to specify all policies.
 - Use the original qos profile specified in code as a base profile.